Rhubarb Meringue Cups

-While I was growing up, my mom would always buy rhubarb and make it into a compote–and eat it plain, on top of yogurt, or turn it into a crisp or other delicious dessert.
+While I was growing up, my mom would always buy rhubarb and cook a simple rhubarb compote.
+We would eat it plain, on top of yogurt, or transform it into crisp, muffins, or other desserts.

 I can honestly say that there was a decent chunk of time, at least when I was very young, where I just didn’t get rhubarb at all.

 Now I love it.
 If I could eat rhubarb every day, I probably would.
 For some reason, the texture really appeals to me (it sort of melts in your mouth) and it is just so tart.
 Give me all of the tart foods.